 In addition Saxton publishes Motorsports Sponsorship

 Marketing News, a newsletter that informs and educates

 readers about sponsorship marketing.
-The
+The newsletter is in

 He was president of the Eastern Motorsport